Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Related Works

-CS translation in natural language processing (NLP) has garnered much attention and focuses mainly on the machine translation (MT)~\cite{xu-yvon-2021-traducir, gupta-etal-2021-training, vavre-etal-2022-adapting, gaser-etal-2023-exploring, pengpun2024creating, borisov-etal-2025-low}, yet many instances of CS occur in spoken contexts, such as lectures, meetings, and calls.
-To process speech data, such methods are often cascaded with CS Automatic Speech Recognition (ASR) models~\cite{winata-etal-2020-meta, chi-bell-2022-improving, dhawan-etal-2023-unified, kronis-etal-2024-code}, making them suffer from error propagation.
-Recent research efforts explore end-to-end (E2E) speech translation (ST) to mitigate this issue~\cite{weller2022end, huber2022code, alastruey2023towards, yang2024investigating, p-s-v-n-etal-2025-costa}.
-To improve translation quality, a representative approach COSTA~\cite{p-s-v-n-etal-2025-costa} aligns speech and text representations via interleaving their respective embeddings during fine-tuning.
+CS translation in natural language processing (NLP) has garnered much attention and focuses mainly on MT~\citep{xu-yvon-2021-traducir,gupta-etal-2021-training,vavre-etal-2022-adapting,gaser-etal-2023-exploring,pengpun2024creating,borisov-etal-2025-low}.
+However, CS frequently occurs in spoken contexts such as lectures, meetings, and phone conversations, which necessitates handling speech input.
+To handle speech input, such methods are typically cascaded with ASR models~\citep{winata-etal-2020-meta,chi-bell-2022-improving,dhawan-etal-2023-unified,kronis-etal-2024-code}, which suffer from error propagation.
+Recent research efforts explore end-to-end (E2E) ST to mitigate this issue~\citep{weller2022end,huber2022code,alastruey2023towards,yang2024investigating,p-s-v-n-etal-2025-costa}.
+A representative approach, COSTA~\citep{p-s-v-n-etal-2025-costa}, enhances translation quality by aligning speech and text representations via interleaving their respective embeddings during fine-tuning.